permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 <!-- ... -->
 ```

-Our complete files at the end should look as follows:
+Finally, here is a complete look at the three files we wrote in
+this section.

 ```C
 // main.c